usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 An ascii reply ends when 2 consecutive `\n` are received.
 A binary reply ends when the size is reached.

-The reply format is chosen to be easy to implement with just string manipulation (no external libraries) and to have a small memory footprint.

 ### ASCII reply

-An ascii reply is represented as a hash map, with keys and values
+An ascii reply is represented as an associative array following this format:

 ```
 \n